thesagni/2023-AMSE-Sagni/project/project-plan.md

 ### Datasource2:Federal Statistical Office of Germany
 * Metadata URL 2: https://www.destatis.de/
 * Data URL 2: https://www-genesis.destatis.de/genesis/online?language=en&sequenz=statistikTabellen&selectionname=46241#abreadcrumb
-* Data Type: PDF
+* Data Type: CSV
-Road Accident Data in city of Münster
+Road Accident Data in Germany

+Münster is famous for it's bicycle traffic and hence we see an increase in bicycle stations in this city in recent years.
-This projects draws a connections between the available cycle stations in Münster on how the rate of road accidents with the road accidents in those regions.
+This projects draws a connections between the increase in cycle stations (hence the cycle traffic) in Münster with the road accidents rate increase in Germany in the year 2020 and 2021

 ## Work Packages